qferre/atypeak/README.md

 - `urexamples` contains for each encoded dimension a 2d (sum across X axis, the region size) CRM that would most activate it estimated by gradient ascent
 - `crm_examples` contains some example CRMs.
 Each number is the same crm with a before (its representation), rebuilt (the output of the model) and anomaly (difference between the two, which is 3d).
-2d figs are summed across X axis
+2d figs are MAX across X axis

+- `conv_kernels` contains the weights of all convolutional filters, for datasets and tf (only at first positino x=0 for the latter)

 - scores_tf and scores_datasets give the median score for each dimension after corr group normalization